jwikman/nab-al-tools/README.md

 - If the tag [NAB: NOT TRANSLATED] is selected, replace it with the translated text
 - If the tag [NAB: REVIEW] is selected, review the translation and update if needed, then you remove the tag

+If the setting `NAB.UseExternalTranslationTool` is set to `true` it searches for any target with a state that is considered not completed.
+Which is any state except `final`, `signed-off`, `translated`.
+The [NAB:*]-tags are not used when this setting is activated.

 #### NAB: Find untranslated texts (* Please read Known Issues below)

-Uses the Find in Files feature to search for the tags above.
+Uses the Find in Files feature to search for translation units in need of review or translation.

 #### NAB: Find translated texts of current line (* Please read Known Issues below)